Critical Priority Fix Guide

 Your Website

-If you stop paying their monthly "rent," the generator turns off the bridge.
-Your printed QR code is now a bridge to nowhere.
+If you stop paying their monthly rent, the generator turns off the bridge.
+Your physical marketing is now a dead end.

 Scan Limits